 20) Joss Whedon is the creative genius behind Rex the Dinosaur in the Toy Story saga.

-22) Wonka Fact One: Dwayne ‘The Rock’ Johnson was Tim Burton’s 2nd choice for the title role of Willy Wonka in his version of Charlie and the Chocolate Factory.
-(N.B.
-I feel this is Burton’s sense of humour at play here).
+22) Wonka Fact One: Dwayne ‘The Rock’ Johnson was Tim Burton’s second choice for the title role of Willy Wonka in his version of Charlie and the Chocolate Factory.
+(N.B. probably Burton’s sense of humour at play here).

 24) When Paul Thomas Anderson approached George C. Scott about playing the role of Earl Partridge (Jason Robards’ character) in Magnolia, Scott threw the script across the room, saying “This is the worst fucking thing I’ve ever read.
 The language is terrible.”